toidiu/toidiu.github.io/content/blog/2016_10_31_polymorphism-in-scala.md

 * Parametric Polymorphism
 * Ad-hoc Polymorphism

-> As an extra bit of info, the compiler evaluates subtype at Runtime
+> The Scala compiler evaluates subtype at Runtime while parametric and ad-hoc are evaluated
-> while parametric and ad-hoc are evaluated at compile time.
+> at compile time.

 I have found that I learn much better when I have to write about it and explain it to others.
 This is an exercise for my understanding but hopefully it will also help others.
 The accompanying code for this post can be found on [github](https://github.com/toidiu/ScalaPolymorphism).